ismailkaradayi/Covid19ReportSystem/README.md

 - Select the Database that we created.
 - Insered the codes that below.

+WARNING !!!
+AFTER EACH OPERATION.
+YOU SHOULD CLICK GO ON MYPHP PAGE AND FROM YOU JAVA IDE RUN THE CODE.
+YOU MUST DO THIS FOR EVERY PHPMYADMIN OPERATION.
+IF YOU WON'T DO THIS YOUR DATA WILL NOT WORK CORRECTLY.
 ### 1. TABLE
 ```
 create table generaltable (